GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 ## Objectives

 * Run a demonstration application that serves HTTP requests.
 Processing of each request requires access to a resource.
 Each node of the cluster has access only to a limted number of resources.
-If there's no available resources left, the server returns an error.
+If there are no available resources left, the server returns an error.
 * Test the application with lower and higher load and observe how error rate increases as the server runs out of resources.
 * Upgrade the nodes without surge upgrades.
 Observe how the temporary loss of capacity causes increased error rates.
 * Upgrade the nodes using surge upgrades.
-Observe how error rates remain significantly lower due to the additional capacity provided by the surge node.
+Observe how error rates decrease because of the additional capacity provided by the surge node.

 ## Before you begin

 We recommend that you use
 [Cloud Shell](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app#option_a_use_google_cloud_shell)
 to run the commands in this tutorial.
-As an alternative, you can use your own workstation to run commands locally. in which case you would need to install the
+As an alternative, you can use your own workstation to run commands locally, in which case you would need to install the
 [required tools](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app#option_b_use_command-line_tools_locally).